jackrabbithanna/gnollama/README.md

 ## TODO

-Render response in GtkWebKit to support LaTeX and other formatting.
+Render responses in GtkWebKit to support LaTeX, code highlighting, and other formatting.

 UI Multi-lingual translations